smutindak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1- script to display a confused smiley
 2- script to display contents of /etc/passwd
 3- script to display contents of /etc/passd and /etc/hosts
+4- Script to display last 10 lines of a file